 - Trying to avoid busy areas.

-- Doing a Covid-19 test when returning from travels (in Germany it is now mandatory for travelers arriving from so-called ‘risk areas’.
+- Doing a Covid-19 test when returning from travels (in Germany it is now mandatory for travelers arriving from so-called ‘risk areas’, ‘high incidence areas’, ‘areas of variant of concern’ or when travelling by plane.
+This does not apply if a person is fully vaccinated or recovered from a Covid-19 infection.
 For travelers from ‘non-risk areas’ there is the possibility to do a test voluntarily.)

 An employer should reduce business travel of the employees to a minimum and advise employees to conduct virtual meetings where possible.
 Vehicle sharing during business trips must also respect the minimum distance or – where not possible – take other personal protection measures such as wearing face masks.